 Subject to the passive foreign investment company ("PFIC") and controlled foreign corporation ("CFC") rules described below, distributions in the form of cash or property (gross of any withholding tax withheld) with respect to a Share will be taxable to a US Holder as a dividend to the extent of the SICAV's current and accumulated earnings and profits relating to such Share as determined under USFIT principles.
 Any distributions in excess of related earnings and profits will be non-taxable to the US Holder to the extent of, and will be applied against and reduce, the US Holder's adjusted tax basis in the Shares.
 Any distributions in excess of both related earnings and profits and the US Holder's adjusted tax basis will generally be taxable to the US Holder as capital gain.
 If the SICAV does not maintain calculation of its earnings and profits under USFIT principles, then US Holders may be required to treat any distribution as a taxable dividend even if that distribution would otherwise be treated as a non-taxable return of capital or as a capital gain under the rules described above.
 The amount of any distribution of property other than cash will be the fair market value of that property on the date of distribution.
-Dividends received will not be eligible for the dividends received deduction allowed to corporations, nor will they be eligible for the reduced income tax rate applicable to certain US non-corporate shareholders that receive "qualified dividends" paid by "qualified foreign corporations".
+Dividends received will not be eligible for the reduced income tax rate applicable to certain US non-corporate shareholders that receive "qualified dividends" paid by "qualified foreign corporations".